Co-founders

 • Convertible notes or SAFEs — If you personally signed any investor instruments, understand your ongoing liability.

 If you never formalized a cofounder agreement — and a startling number of founding teams don't — you're in a harder position, but not a hopeless one.
-We'll address that below.

 Know What Vested Equity Actually Means

 A common misconception: "I own 40% of the company, so I'll walk away with 40%."
 In practice, unvested shares almost always go back to the company.
-And even vested shares may be subject to buyback provisions at fair market value — or at the original purchase price, which could be fractions of a penny per share.
+And even vested shares are subject to buyback provisions at fair market value — or at the original purchase price, which could be fractions of a penny per share.

 This is where founders get blindsided.
 Read the fine print.
 If you don't understand it, get a startup attorney to review it.
 A one-hour consultation ($300–$500) could be worth tens or hundreds of thousands of dollars.